Easy Sugar-Free Salted Caramel Sauce

 Helpful Tips & Tricks…

-Making the perfect Salted Caramel Sauce is incredibly EASY, and even though the recipe is super straightforwrd, I do have a few handy tips and tricks that I have learned along the way.
+Making this perfect Salted Caramel Sauce is incredibly EASY, and of course, I have a few handy tips and tricks for you, that I have learned along the way.

 - Use room temperature butter and heavy cream – This will ensure that the Allulose won’t seize up and clump…ultimately ruining the perfect consistency!